-Keep apprised of the current statutory and regulatory requirements for state purchasing through training opportunities offered by the Purchasing Division, in accordance with the West Virginia Code of State Rules;

-- Coordinate communication and serve as the point of contact between the agency and the Purchasing Division; - Review and approve specifications prior to submitting requisitions to the Purchasing Division; - Review bids and concur with agency recommendation for award prior to submission to the Purchasing Division; - Maintain proper documentation and files for public record; - Ensure that his or her agency's procurement staff receives proper training, both internally and externally, for agency-delegated processes as well as those for formal procurements; - Perform other related procurement duties as needed. - 1.6 Organization: The Purchasing Division is organizationally structured under the West Virginia Department of Administration.
+- Keep apprised of the current statutory and regulatory requirements for state purchasing through training opportunities offered by the Purchasing Division, in accordance with the West Virginia Code of State Rules; - Serve as the first point of contact to provide guidance to internal agency staff regarding purchasing issues; - Coordinate communication and serve as the point of contact between the agency and the Purchasing Division; - Review and approve specifications prior to submitting requisitions to the Purchasing Division; - Review bids and concur with agency recommendation for award prior to submission to the Purchasing Division; - Maintain proper documentation and files for public record; - Ensure that his or her agency's procurement staff receives proper training, both internally and externally, for agency-delegated processes as well as those for formal procurements; and - Perform other related procurement duties as needed. - 1.6 Organization: The Purchasing Division is organizationally structured under the West Virginia Department of Administration.
 The sections within the division are detailed below: